worace/worace.github.io/_drafts/welcome-to-jar-hell-application-packaging-for-the-jvm.md

 * Build tools, such as Maven, use project manifests (e.g. a `pom.xml`) to attach library versioning + dependency semantics to bundled JAR packages
 * Build tools, again, use this dependency graph to retrieve all the required packages for your project and programmatically assemble them into a Classpath you can use for tasks like compiling, testing, or running your code

+What about deployment?
+Now that I can build my project locally, I want to run it on a server somewhere.
+In some ways, this is a great strength of the JVM -- as long as you're not doing anything too crazy with native system dependencies (e.g [JNI](https://en.wikipedia.org/wiki/Java_Native_Interface)), or shelling out to system commands from your code, for the most part your server will "just" need a Java Runtime Environment in order to run your code.

+All you need to do is get this pile of `.class` files we've been accumulating into the right place, and there are a couple common ways to do that.

+### 'dist' packaging of an app and its dependencies

+### Uber/Fat/Assembly JARs

+#### Resource Deduplication

 ## Build Tools: Ant, Maven, et al.

 * Ant: Make-like build tool engine